ConvertKit/convertkit-wordpress-libraries/SETUP.md

     # Should not need to edit anything below here
     # Rule Level: https://phpstan.org/user-guide/rule-levels
     level: 5

-    # Ignore the following errors, as PHPStan and PHPStan for WordPress haven't registered symbols for them yet,
-    # so they're false positives.
-    ignoreErrors:
-        - '#Access to an undefined property WP_Theme::#'
-        - '#Constant WP_MEMORY_LIMIT not found.#'
-        - '#Function apply_filters invoked with#' # apply_filters() accepted a variable number of parameters, which PHPStan fails to detect
 ```

 ### Install Packages

 In the Plugin's directory, at the command line, run `composer install`.

-This will install two types of packages:
-- Packages used by the Plugin (i.e. shared libraries used across multiple ConvertKit Plugins)
-- Packages used in the process of development (i.e. testing, coding standards):
+This will install packages used in the process of development (i.e. testing, coding standards):
 -- wp-browser
 -- Codeception
 -- PHPStan